Agency and Park Updates

 Using the report's "subsidy per visitor" statistic (obtained by dividing the fiscal year 2012 annual budget for a park unit by the number of visitors for that park in 2012), Pecos National Historical Park's subsidy is $49.09; sister park Fort Union NM's subsidy is $133.52.
 For comparison, Great Smoky Mountains NP's subsidy is $1.97 and Canyonlands NP's is $13.62.
 The report is available online on the Senator's website at Parked! ###

 During their annual summer aerial bison count, park biologists estimated the Northern herd contained 3,200 animals and the Central herd numbered 1,400 for a total park population of 4,600 animals.
 There were about 700 calves-of-the-year observed in a June aerial survey, a park release said.

-This year’s observations represent an increase of 8.75 percent over last year's count, the park noted.
+Observations in 2013 represented an increase of 8.75 percent over last year's count, the park noted.
 The observed rate of population change this past year is within the natural range of expectation for wild bison.
 This population estimate is used to inform adaptive management strategies under the Interagency Bison Management Plan (IBMP).
 The IBMP is a cooperative plan designed to conserve a viable, wild bison population while minimizing the risk of brucellosis transmission between bison and cattle.